Social media audit: Free template, checklists, and examples

 Free social media audit template

-3. Find patterns within your profiles
+3. Find patterns within your social media profiles

 It’s important to understand what posts work for your target audiences on each platform.
 After all, each social media platform is different, and you need to be aware of what works and what doesn't.